Some signs of normality return to Kashmir, but India's clampdown still strict

 The Editors Guild of India on Saturday issued a statement saying it was impossible for journalists to cover developments in Kashmir without internet access.
 "Media transparency has and always should be India's strength, not fear," it said.

+Congress member of parliament Rahul Gandhi on Saturday called on the government to respond to reports of violence in Kashmir and provide more information about the situation on the ground.

 Arch-rival Pakistan, which lays claims to Kashmir, has downgraded diplomatic ties with India and suspended trade in anger at its latest move.
-Pakistan said on Saturday it had cancelled a bus linking Lahore with Delhi, the last remaining public transport link between the neighbours.
+Pakistan said on Saturday it had canceled a bus linking Lahore with Delhi, the last remaining public transport link between the neighbors.

 Russia on Saturday said the administrative changes in the region were carried out within India's constitutional framework, according to Reuters partner ANI.